lshprung/terminal-media-launcher/docs/windows_compile_instructions.md

 $ pacman -S mingw-w64-x86_64-gcc mingw-w64-x86_64-ncurses make
 ```

-5. (optional) An icon can be embedded into the executable built at `src/terminal-media-launcher.exe` using the [rcedit](https://github.com/electron/rcedit) tool:
+5. (optional) Embedding an icon will require the `windres` tool.
+This is enabled by default, but can be disabled as part of the configuration:

 ```
-$ rcedit.exe "src/terminal-media-launcher.exe" --set-icon "data/terminal-media-launcher.ico"
+$ ./configure --disable-embed-icon
 ```

 Open File Explorer in the current directory (can be done by running `explorer .` in MSYS2 terminal) and double click the generated executable in `src/` to run the program.
 If your MSYS2 `/bin` is set in your system PATH (see below), then you can also follow the Unix installation instructions to install `terminal-media-launcher` on your Windows system.